Managing Service Groups

 - GCP zone

 Note: When you assign an expiry group or maintenance group to the children of an infrastructure element, all services are assigned the group, including virtual services, application stacks, auto scaling groups, databases and load balancers.
-Other group types (guest OS scan, power schedule and rightsizing) apply only to VMs.
+Other group types such as power schedule groups and rightsizing groups apply only to VMs.

 To assign groups to the children of an infrastructure element: